 The only consideration with these type of small chicken coops is that you have to purchase the run separately or place it in an enclosed space for your chickens to be able to roam without having to worry about predators.

-Overall, this particular small chicken coop Amazon sells, is the perfect example of good quality at an affordable cost.
-Definitely something we can recommend.
+Overall, this particular small chicken coop is one of the best chicken coop kits Amazon sells, is the perfect example of good quality at an affordable cost.
+Definitely, something we can recommend.

 The Zoovilla Country Style Chicken Coop

 Small chicken coops that come with run included…

 Stylish and equally functional – that’s how you can best describe this Zoovilla Coop.
 It is compact and great for starter farms with a small flock.
 Ideally it can hold up to 6 hens, even though it may be sold as a small chicken coop for 2 hens, but like we mentioned before, bigger space is good even for a small flock.

 This coop comes with two large nesting boxes, a ramp, and an enclosed run at the bottom of the hen house.
 Talk about efficient use of space.
 The nesting boxes are easily accessible through hinged roofing.
 The wood is already painted and treated, so there is no need to fuss over additional sealants.
 It is also a lot easier to clean thanks to the pull-out trays and door access.